Start point - Layby on south

 window at the rain pouring down.
 "It's so miserable and

-unpredictable at present, that it's not worth going on the high
+unpredictable at present, so it's not worth going on the high

 fells."